Drakxard/Seguimiento/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
 4. Vercel deploys the latest version from this repository

+## Seguimiento API

+This project now exposes two endpoints to assist with study planning:

+- `POST /api/next`: receives `{ slotMinutes, currentTrackSlug?, forceSwitch? }` and
+  returns the next recommended track to study.
+Responds with `204` when there are no pending tracks.
+- `POST /api/progress`: receives `{ trackSlug, minutesSpent?, nextIndex? }` to
+  register completed work on a track and returns the updated track along with the next suggestion.

+Each suggestion includes the planned acts and minutes together with a reason and diagnostic values (`Δ, D, R, cuota, score`) that follow the scheduling rules.